Open Data Hub logo

 Problem

-If you have configured specialized user groups for Open Data Hub, the user name might not be added to the default user group for Open Data Hub.
+If you have configured Open Data Hub user groups, the user name might not be added to the default user group for Open Data Hub.

 Diagnosis